When and Where Do Hurricanes Likely Occur?

 Cold Temps bring the risk of freezing water in your pipes.

-As temperatures drop below freezing, water pipes both at your home and your workplace run the risk of freezing and potentially bursting.
+As temperatures drop below freezing, water pipes both at your home and your workplace run the risk of freezing and bursting.
 When this happens, flooding and damage can occur to the property and possessions.
-Although bursting pipes can lead to a myriad of issues, the good thing is that this can often be avoided.
+Although bursting pipes can lead to a myriad of issues, the good thing is that this can be avoided.
 Here are a few tips to help safeguard against freezing pipes:

 Add extra insulation